Trois Petites Liturgies de la présence divine

-Trois Petites Liturgies de la Présence Divine (proper capitalisation Trois petites liturgies de la présence divine; English: Three Small Liturgies of the Divine Presence) is a cantata by Olivier Messiaen for women's voices, piano solo, onde Martenot, percussion battery, and small string orchestra, in three movements.
-Its libretto was written by Messiaen himself, who composed the work from 1943 to 1944.
+The Trois Petites Liturgies de la présence divine (English: Three Small Liturgies of the Divine Presence) form a tripartite cantata by Olivier Messiaen.
+One of his most pivotal and controversial works, it was written from 1943 through 1944, for women's voices, piano solo, onde Martenot, percussion battery, and small string orchestra.
+Its libretto was written by Messiaen himself.

-In spite of its sacred texts, it is not a liturgical work and is primarily designed for concert purposes; though the composer stated that at least individual movements of it could be played during a Catholic service.
+In spite of its sacred texts, it is not a liturgical work and is primarily designed for concert purposes; the composer nevertheless stated that at least individual movements of it could be played during a Catholic service.

 The work was revised twice; in 1952 and 1990.
-It was published by Éditions Durand.
+Its score was published by Éditions Durand.